For more information, please contact Elizabeth Thomson, email@example.com, 857-756-9457.

 Concluded Araque, who worked in oil and gas for 15 years: “I think the fossil fuel industry will be absolutely key to scaling geothermal.
 Without them it doesn’t happen.
 Period.”

 Other participants in the panel were Nicholas Goodman, CEO at Cyrq Energy, who moderated the discussion, and Joseph Bonafin, Sales and Business Development Manager for Geothermal at Turboden.
-Turboden specializes in technologies that convert heat into electricity.
+Turboden specializes in technologies that convert geothermal into electricity.